 So what is the future of the office?

-The office environment post-covid is no longer the 5-days-a-week inhabitance we once knew, but now a destination for individuals to come together, in a safe, socially distanced way, to collaborate and socialise with their colleagues.
+The office environment post-COVID is no longer the 5-days-a-week inhabitance we once knew, but now a destination for individuals to come together, in a safe, socially distanced way, to collaborate and socialise with their colleagues.

 We know that extended periods of time away from colleagues can have negative impacts on physical and mental wellbeing, so a carefully balanced approach for returning to the office needs to be taken.

-The office still remains vital ingredient to successful peer training and learning, particularly for junior employees who gain crucial career development advice when working alongside senior colleagues.
+The office still remains a vital ingredient to successful peer training and learning, particularly for junior employees who gain crucial career development advice when working alongside senior colleagues.